Install Firefox on Linux

 Getting Firefox installed on your computer is your first step to using it.
 This article will show you how to install Firefox on Linux.
 For other operating systems, see How to download and install Firefox on Windows and How to download and install Firefox on Mac.

-Many Linux distributions include Firefox by default, and most have a package management system that lets you easily install Firefox.
-Generally, you should install from package management.
-Package management will:
+Many Linux distributions include Firefox by default, and most have a package management system - a preferred way to install Firefox.
+Package management system will:

 - Ensure that you have all the required libraries